bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 ## Segmentations

-A *segmentation* is a labeling of a spatial image with anatomical structures such that each voxel is identified with a label or a combination of labels.
+A *segmentation* is a labeling of a spatial image with anatomical structures such that each location (for example, a voxel or a surface vertex) is identified with a label or a combination of labels.
-A *discrete segmentation* represents each tissue class with a unique integer label.
+A *discrete segmentation* represents each structure with a unique integer label.
-A *probabilistic segmentation* represents each tissue class as values between 0 and 1 (inclusive) at each location in the image, and one volume/frame per tissue class are concatenated in a single file.
+A *probabilistic segmentation* represents each structure as values between 0 and 1 (inclusive) at each location in the image, and one volume/frame per structure may be concatenated in a single file.

 Segmentations may be defined in a volume (labeled voxels), a surface (labeled vertices) or a combined volume/surface space.